GIS and Georeferencing, Nov 2013

 If you think that your business would benefit from this course, please contact Dr Liz Cook

-Displaying georeferenced scientific data using Google Maps - August 2011
+Displaying georeferenced scientific data using Google Maps, Aug 2011

-Long term conservation of marine microbial resources - February 2011
+Long term conservation of marine microbial resources, Feb 2011

 This course covered both theoretical aspects of cryopreservation and lyophilization, as well as their application to conserve microbial resources including: bacteria, fungi, algae and protozoa.
 The event attracted delegates from a wide range of backgrounds including: biotechnologists, those working in Biological Resource Centres and scientists from fundamental and applied research environments.
 Delegates came from Belgium, Denmark, France, Germany, Holland, Hungary, Italy, Norway, South Korea Spain, the UK and